 Alex had no idea why his plant was losing money even though it had the technology, people, materials and market demand.
 Fortunately, he bumped into his ex-Physics teacher, Jonah, who was now a specialist in organizational science.
 With Jonah’s help, Al’s plant became profitable, and achieved unparalleled quality and delivery times.
 Jonah also used the Socratic approach to help Al work out the solutions with his team and to improve his marriage.

 We’ll now summarize some of the key ideas and steps behind the Theory of Constraints.
-In our full 12-page summary, we share more detailed tips, including highlights of the story to illustrate how the concepts can be applied in real-life.
-You can also read the full story/details from The Goal book.
+In our full 12-page summary of The Goal, we share more detailed tips, including highlights of the story to illustrate how the concepts can be applied in real-life.

 Knowing the Goal